neutrons/SNAPRed/docs/source/glossary.rst

     State
         The static positions of the detectors and any other distict configurable characteristics of the :term:`Instrument` recorded as part of a :term:`Run`.

-    State
-        The static positions of the detectors and any other distict configurable characteristics of the :term:`Instrument` recorded as part of a :term:`Run`.

     State Folder
         The folder that contains all configurable data unique to a specific :term:`State`.
 It is named after the hash of the :term:`State` it represents.

-    State ID
-       A secure-hash algorithm (SHA) generated ID associated with a specific :term:`instrument state <Instrument State>`.
-       This ID is usually represented by its 16-character hexadecimal digest.

     State ID
        A secure-hash algorithm (SHA) generated ID associated with a specific :term:`instrument state <Instrument State>`.